Services

 - Functional Scoliosis / Leg Length Discrepancy

-- Postural Deviations such as Kyphosis or Lordosis
+- Postural Deviations, such as Kyphosis or Lordosis, are often treated through massage for Kyphosis and Lordosis

-- Post-operative Conditions such as Failed Back Syndrome
+- Post-operative Conditions, such as Failed Back Syndrome, are addressed with massage for failed back syndrome

 Kyphosis – excessive forward curvature of the upper and middle back.